Irish Church Records

 From the county map on the home page, select 'your' county; on 'your' county's home page, click the green link for 'sources list for each individual County Genealogy Centre' which you'll find just below the search boxes in the main column.
 Check the sources page carefully to ensure your ancestor's parish is included.

 - Be aware that the site holds many records that are available free elsewhere.
-The 1901 and 1911 Irish Census returns, Griffiths Valuation and the Civil Registration Index are freely available and indexed on other sites.
+The 1901 and 1911 Irish Census returns, and Griffiths Valuation are freely available and indexed on other sites.

 Many, but not all, churches and congregations hold a copy or transcript of their original parish registers.